 We visited the Isle of Capri while we were staying in Naples.
 Capri is a beautiful island and a visit to Villa Jovis was the main attraction for us.
 As a result, it would be an excellent historical tour and also very scenic.
 Additionally, the weather could not have been better for photos and sightseeing.

 When you arrive at Marina Grande on the Isle of Capri you can get a Villa Jovis map at the tourist office in the main square.
-However, the map really isn’t necessary because the route to the villa is easily understood.
-They can point you in the right direction and when you are on the right street you just go 2 kilometers straight to the top.
+Additionally, they can point you in the right direction and when you are on the right street, you just go 2 kilometers straight to the top.

 The Emperor Tiberius Claudius Nero ruled the Roman Empire from 14 A.C.E to 37 A.C.E.
 Tiberius was an experienced general and politician.
 Therefore, under his tenure Rome remained strong militarily and economically.